Abortion in Iraq: Attitudes towards abortion

 One study of 1302 women in Mosul found that 13.5% had induced an abortion in themselves.
 Another study, of Iraqi Kurdistan found that 27.7% of women surveyed had had an abortion.

 A majority of the surveyed women in Mosul had done so through physical exertion.
-Women who were more likely to induce abortions included those who were Christian rather than Muslim; Arab rather than Kurdish or Turkmen; urban rather than rural or suburban, women with unemployed rather than employed husbands; living in a nuclear family rather than a extended family; younger; educated; or not on contraceptives.
+Women who were more likely to induce abortions included those who were Christian rather than Muslim; Arab rather than Kurdish or Turkmen; urban rather than rural or suburban, women with unemployed rather than employed husbands; living in a nuclear family rather than an extended family; younger; educated; or not on contraceptives.

 The survey in Iraqi Kurdistan found that women were more likely to have had an abortion if they were older, had more children, and less educated.

 A majority of gynecologists in Iraqi Kurdistan in one study felt that women should not have the right to choose to induce an abortion; that induced abortion is murder; and that induced abortion should not be legal.
 41% of the surveyed gynecologists believed that induced abortion is amoral.
 97% reported that they willingly provide care to patients seeking medical assistance after an abortion, including those performed illegally.